Menachem Creditor: Activism

 In August 2012, Creditor traveled to Ghana, Africa, with American Jewish World Service, and has since become increasingly vocal on issues such as global slavery and urban gun violence, partnering with national faith-based organizing groups such as the PICO Network and Bend the Arc: A Jewish Partnership for Justice.
 He has twice been invited as an American faith leader to the White House, presenting "A Prophetic Response to Gun Violence" and the PICO interfaith "Healing the Soul of America from Gun Violence" statement.
 As an outcome of the clergy gathering, Creditor edited and published a collection of rabbinic voices as Peace in Our Cities: Rabbis Against Gun Violence.
 The book has been distributed to congressional leaders, and Creditor's contemporary "Prayer to end Gun Violence" has been distributed by interfaith organizations around the United States.

 In August 2014, he edited and published in less than two days a collection entitled The Hope: American Jewish Voices in Support of Israel in solidarity with Israel during attacks from Hamas in Gaza.
 From 2014 to 2017, Creditor led the Progressive Rabbinic Mission to Israel through AIEF, AIPAC's educational foundation.

 In March 2016, Creditor helped lead a rabbinic walk-out during the AIPAC Policy Conference in Washington, D.C. when Donald Trump took the stage.
 Then, following Trump's speech, Creditor addressed the 18,000 conference attendees calling upon them to reject "the politics of hate".

 Following the Orlando nightclub shooting, Creditor edited a rapid-response book, Not by Might: Channeling the Power of Faith to End Gun Violence, including 62 faith leaders as contributors and a foreword by Shannon Watts, founder of Moms Demand Action.

 On October 27, 2018, after a domestic terrorist murdered 11 worshipers in a mass shooting at Tree of Life Synagogue, Creditor spoke alongside Mayor Bill de Blasio, Cardinal Timothy M. Dolan, and other New York religious and elected leaders.
 Two months later, he published Holding Fast: Jews Respond to American Gun Violence, a collection of teenagers, rabbis and others from the Tree of Life community and beyond, calling as Jews for an end to American gun violence.

 In 2022, Creditor published an anthology of his own writings on American gun violence, entitled Ending Gun Violence, with a foreword by Fred Guttenberg, an American gun violence activist whose daughter, Jaime, was murdered in the 2018 Stoneman Douglas High School shooting.

-In 2023, after the October 7 Hamas Attack on Israel, Creditor published Am Yisrael Chai: Essays, Poems, and Prayers, the first anthology about the massacre and war.
-He travelled to Israel on a Solidarity Mission the next week.
+In 2023, after the October 7 Hamas attack on Israel, Creditor published Am Yisrael Chai: Essays, Poems, and Prayers, the first anthology about the massacre and war.
+He traveled to Israel on a solidarity mission the next week.
 In December he published a second volume of the anthology and followed these with a volume of his own poetry about Israel.
+During the 843 days that Israeli hostages captured on October 7 were held by the democratically elected government of Palestine, Creditor published 12 anthologies of testimony, prayer, and poetry by authors from around the world, standing in solidarity with Israel.